ubc-systopia/netshaper/README.md

 - `senderLoopInterval` is the time interval in microseconds with which the loop that reads the "sending credit" and sends the data to Peer 2 should be run
+- `sendingStrategy` defines how to send the data when the DP Creditor loop is run at a higher interval than the sending loop.
+Currently, the values it accepts are "BURST" (send all data ASAP) and "UNIFORM" (divide the credit equally across all intervals till the next decision time)

 #### unshapedReceiver